xtyangpsp/SeisGo/README.md

 **Install PyGMT plotting funcitons**

 Map views with geographical projections are plotted using **PyGMT** (https://www.pygmt.org/latest/).
+It seems that only PIP install could get the latest version [personal experience].
 The following are steps to install PyGMT package (please refer to PyGMT webpage for trouble shooting and testing):

 Install GMT through conda first into the `SeisGo` environment: